andrz3y/pdf_scanner/README.md

-# PDF Security Scanner"
+# PDF Security Scanner

-Ubuntu and Python tool to scan PDF files in `~/Downloads` for potential security risks.
+Ubuntu / Python tool to scan PDF files in `~/Downloads` for potential security risks.

 Flags which files are safe to open and which are not with detailed report saved to file.